10 – No More Sorry

 If there’s one other attribute about MBV that should be lauded, is that Bilinda Butcher has a memorizing set of pipes to her.
-It really is a treat being subdued by a luminous appurtenances that isn’t a set of guitars, sampled feedback, or percussion; she really makes every song of theirs a lot better when her voice is either in the forefront, or in the shadows.
-Such a crestfallen and harmoniously assuaging tune this is.
+It really is a treat being subdued by an incredible musical performance that isn’t just a set of guitars, sampled feedback, or percussion; she really makes every song of theirs a lot better when her voice is either in the forefront or in the shadows.
+Such a crestfallen and harmoniously awesome tune this is.

 Time for a slight detour into the Glider EP again.
-Off Your Face is probably the bands most straightforward song on this Top 10 My Bloody Valentine Songs list; the instruments are properly adjacent with one another, and Bilinda Butchers vocals, while not entirely understandable, still remains relative to the meat of the song; the lyrical disgust for the hatred of ones own indifference creates an emotional profundity of the swimming chord progression.
+Off Your Face is probably the band’s most straightforward song on this Top 10 My Bloody Valentine Songs list; the instruments are properly adjacent to one another, and Bilinda Butchers vocals, while not entirely understandable, still remain relative to the meat of the song; the lyrical disgust for the hatred of ones own indifference creates an emotional profundity of the swimming chord progression.
 The last two minutes, however, tilts towards some torpor moans and hums all courtesy of Shields, Butcher, and Shields’ guitar.